crancurello/immersion-day-core-services/tutorials/getting-started-with-aws-iam.md

-# Getting Started with AWS IAM
+# Getting Started with Identity & Access Management

 ## 1. Create an IAM Role for EC2 Instance